damonmac/learn-xgboost/README.md

      javaVector_eval.libsvm
      javaVector_train.libsvm

-*Question:* What percentage of input lines end up in the vector train and eval files?
+*Question 1:* What percentage of input lines end up in the vector train and eval files?

-### Training a model
+### B. Training a model
 We want to train our first model and assess the accuracy of the model against the test set.
 To do this you can run the py/train-simple.py script.
 First review the script, and note you need the necessary dependencies installed (see above).
 Next, to train the model, run:

      python3 py/train-simple.py

 Notice we are loading the feature_names, and then the train and eval vector files.
 Now would be a good time to review the [xgboost train API documentation](https://xgboost.readthedocs.io/en/latest/python/python_api.html#module-xgboost.training).
 Notice that the classifier output from train is used to predict against the test set.
 The predictions are then labeled depending on their output probability, and the false-positives and false-negatives are computed by comparing those labels with the input labels.

-*Question:* What is the accuracy of your model and how is accuracy computed?
+*Question 2:* What is the accuracy of your model and how is accuracy computed?

-### Building and refining features
+### C. Building and refining features
 We really need to understand the data we are trying to represent to the machine to build the best model.
 In looking at this data sample how can we better compare the target and sample?

      Joseph Doherty vs Joseph Edward John Doherty (target and candidate)